Kazakhstan: Education

 Education is universal and mandatory through to the secondary level and the adult literacy rate is 99.5%.
-On average, these statistics are equal to both women and men in Kazakhstan.
+On average, these statistics are equal for both women and men in Kazakhstan.

 Education consists of three main phases: primary education (forms 1–4), basic general education (forms 5–9) and senior level education (forms 10–11 or 12) divided into continued general education and vocational education.
 Vocational Education usually lasts three or four years.
 (Primary education is preceded by one year of pre-school education.)
 These levels can be followed in one institution or in different ones (e.g., primary school, then secondary school).
 Recently, several secondary schools, specialised schools, magnet schools, gymnasiums, lyceums and linguistic and technical gymnasiums have been founded.
 Secondary professional education is offered in special professional or technical schools, lyceums or colleges and vocational schools.

 At present, there are universities, academies and institutes, conservatories, higher schools and higher colleges.
-There are three main levels: basic higher education that provides the fundamentals of the chosen field of study and leads to the award of the Bachelor's degree; specialised higher education after which students are awarded the Specialist's Diploma; and scientific-pedagogical higher education which leads to the master's degree.
+There are three main levels: basic higher education that provides the fundamentals of the chosen field of study and leads to the award of the bachelor's degree; specialised higher education after which students are awarded the Specialist's Diploma; and scientific-pedagogical higher education which leads to the master's degree.
 Postgraduate education leads to the Kandidat Nauk ("Candidate of Sciences") and the Doctor of Sciences (PhD).
 With the adoption of the Laws on Education and on Higher Education, a private sector has been established and several private institutions have been licensed.

 Over 2,500 students in Kazakhstan have applied for student loans totalling about $9 million.
 The largest number of student loans come from Almaty, Astana and Kyzylorda.

 The training and skills development programs in Kazakhstan are also supported by international organisations.
 For example, on 30 March 2015, the World Banks' Group of Executive Directors approved a $100 million loan for the Skills and Job project in Kazakhstan.
 The project aims to provide training to unemployed, unproductively self-employed, and employees in need of training.